zesty-io/vscode-ext/README.md

 ## Requirements

-- Zesty account is require. create your account at https://www.zesty.io/join/
+- A zesty.io account is required.
+Create your account at https://www.zesty.io/join/
+- A zesty.io instance.
+- Developer Token for authenticated connection with zesty.io instance.

 ## Extension Settings